Covid 19 coronavirus: UK deaths overtake Italy, cases spike in Russia

 Public transportation networks from Washington to New York to Chicago are doing their best to hold on as ridership drops and revenue plummets.
 The future feels especially shaky in Boston, often a symbol of unreliable bus and subway service.
 "If there are some great ideas coming from other agencies, we should just steal them," one official says.

-The coronavirus has brought back something unseen in Iran since its 1979 Islamic Revolution: a drive-in movie theater.
-Once decried by revolutionaries for allowing too much privacy for unmarried young couples, a drive-in theater now operates from a parking lot right under Tehran's iconic Milad tower, showing a film in line with the views of hard-liners.
+The coronavirus has brought back something unseen in Iran since its 1979 Islamic Revolution: a drive-in movie theatre.
+Once decried by revolutionaries for allowing too much privacy for unmarried young couples, a drive-in theatre now operates from a parking lot right under Tehran's iconic Milad tower, showing a film in line with the views of hard-liners.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
 The vast majority of people recover.